cvass1/CV/README.md

 #### University of Bristol (OCT 2008 to JUL 2012)

 - MSci Physics with First Class Honours
-- Final year masters thesis on Muon Scattering Tomography involved running computer simulations of a real-world experimental set-up using C++ and GEANT4 software toolkit
+- Final year masters thesis on Muon Scattering Tomography which involved running computer simulations of a real-world experimental set-up using C++ and GEANT4 software toolkit
 - Received the Dean’s Letter of Commendation for Academic Performance in 2010 and 2011